chrisjz/sm64vr/README.md

 ### Player

 * Physics for throwing objects.
-* Mario has health.
-* Mario takes damage.
+* Screen fades out when Mario loses life.
 * Improve Mario's left hand model stretching when using Sixense tracking.
 * Player can swim
 * Mario animations for: